How can you successfully integrate into a company through a work-study program?

 Even small actions matter:

-- . participate in team activities (breaks, team meals, informal chats, etc.)
+- .
+Participate in team activities (breaks, team meals, informal discussions, etc.).

 Over time, these behaviors help you earn the trust of your colleagues.

-💡 Finding your place in a company takes time and careful observation.
+💡 Finding one's place within a company requires time and observation.

 Many work-study students hesitate to ask questions for fear of bothering others or appearing inexperienced.
 However, a work-study program is, above all, a learning experience.
 Asking questions helps you better understand each assignment, your mentor’s expectations, and the work methods used in the company.
 It’s also a way to demonstrate your commitment, curiosity, and desire to grow.